litespeedtech/ls-cloud-image/README.md

 ## System requirements
 Recommended instance/machine size:

-1. CPU Cored - the more the better
+1. CPU Core - the more the better
 2. At least 1GB RAM
 3. At least 10GB of harddrive (Debian 10 Buster + LSWS + small WP site takes around 7GB)